RiccardoSilvestri/NetNote/README.md

 NetNote offers a variety of features that make it a compelling note-taking application:

-- **User management**: the users are able to register and log in to the server, so that only they can read their notes.
+- **User management**: the users can register and log in to the server, so that only they can read their notes.

 - **Security**: user passwords are cypted using `sha256`.

-- **Note management**: users are able to create, edit and delete notes.
+- **Note management**: users can create, edit and delete notes.

 - **User Interface**: each point above can be done using our user-friendly interface.